Global airlines call for government aid as new U.S. coronavirus travel curbs bite

 “It’s coming at the end of the northern hemisphere winter, which is a weak period for airline finances (when) they should be sowing seeds of a strong summer season by getting the bookings in,” he said.

-There were panicky European airport scenes as travellers scrambled to fly to the United States before the restrictions take effect late on March 13.
+There were panicky European airport scenes as travelers scrambled to fly to the United States before the restrictions take effect late on March 13.

 The fallout is also spreading fast from travel and tourism to aerospace and other industries.